urbit/docs/reference/vane-apis/behn.md

 #### Task

-Behn does not do anything in response to a kernel upgrade.
+This `task` has no arguments, and Behn does not do anything in response to a kernel upgrade.

 #### Gift